alexander-rd/appxf/doc/TestStrategy.md

 behavior tests are combined with normal unit tests for the same module.

 \# TODO: file guideline should include the fixtures folder.
+\# TODO: when rolling out the overall dependency shall be APPXF-ManualTests depending on APPXF-Gui which depends on APPXF.
+APPXF-GUI still uses APPXF-ManualTests but this dependency is only required during testing, not for the module itself.